pubpub/sdk/readme.md

 ### How do I get the ID of my community/page/collection?

 You can use the [PubPub ID Finder](https://pubpub.tefkah.com/) to find the ID of a community, page, or collection.

+### Can I run this in the browser?

+While the SDK was designed to also be run in the browser, I realized that PubPub does not send CORS headers.
+This means that you can't use the SDK in the browser, sadly.

 ## License